loopat/CarND-Advanced-Lane-Lines-P4-master/writeup.md

 ![image2](./test_images/test_image_3_undisorted.jpg)

-## 3. Color/gradient threshold
+## 3. Combine threshold

 There are some features of lane line that can be used for lane line detection.
-Here, I combined the color infomation and gradient to distiguish it from background.
-To reduce the light etc. effect, I used HLS color space and select the s channel.
+Here, the color information of the yellow lane line and white lane line is uese.

 ![image3](./test_images/combined_image.jpg)